Webforte-Technologies/skolni_portal/Docs/implementation_plan.md

 ✨ Phase 8: Conversation History & Advanced File Generation

 Timeline: Week 15
-Status: 📝 To-Do
-Goal: Significantly improve the user experience by implementing persistent history for chats and generated materials, and adding the ability to download materials directly as a PDF.
+Status: ✅ CompleteGoal: Significantly improve the user experience by implementing persistent history for chats and generated materials, and adding the ability to download materials directly as a PDF.

 Tasks:

     8.1 Database Schema for History:

-        [x] Backend: Design and implement new tables in PostgreSQL:
+        [x] Backend: Design and implement new tables in PostgreSQL.

-            conversations (id, user_id, assistant_type, title, created_at) to store individual chats.

-            messages (id, conversation_id, role, content, created_at) to store messages within a conversation.

-            generated_files (id, user_id, title, content, created_at) to store generated worksheets and homework in JSON format.

     8.2 Implement Chat History & Sidebar:

-        [x] Backend: Create a new GET /api/conversations endpoint to fetch all conversations for the logged-in user.

-        [x] Backend: Modify the existing chat endpoint (POST /api/assistant/ask) to save both the user's query and the AI's response to the messages table, linking them to the appropriate conversation.

-        [x] Frontend: Create a new ChatSidebar.tsx component.
-This panel will be displayed on the left side of the chat page and will fetch and display the list of conversations from the new API.

-        [x] Frontend: Update ChatPage.tsx to fetch the message history for a specific conversation selected by the user in the sidebar.
+        [x] Backend: Create endpoints and modify chat logic to save conversations.

+        [x] Frontend: Create and implement the ChatSidebar.tsx and update ChatPage.tsx.

     8.3 History of Generated Materials:

-        [ ] Backend: Modify the worksheet generation endpoint (POST /api/assistant/generate-worksheet) to save the successfully generated JSON content to the new generated_files table.
+        [x] Backend: Modify the worksheet generation endpoint (POST /api/assistant/generate-worksheet) to save the successfully generated JSON content to the new generated_files table.

-        [ ] Backend: Create a new GET /api/files endpoint that returns a list of all generated materials for the given user.
+        [x] Backend: Create a new GET /api/files endpoint that returns a list of all generated materials for the given user.

-        [ ] Frontend: Create a new page or a tab on the dashboard titled "My Materials," which will display a list of the generated worksheets.
-Each item will link to a detail view of the material.
+        [x] Frontend: Create a new page or a tab on the dashboard titled "My Materials," which will display a list of the generated worksheets.

     8.4 Download Materials as PDF:

-        [ ] Frontend: In the component for displaying a generated worksheet (WorksheetDisplay.tsx), add a "Download as PDF" button.
+        [x] Frontend: In the component for displaying a generated worksheet (WorksheetDisplay.tsx), add a "Download as PDF" button.

-        [ ] Frontend: Implement the logic for this button using client-side libraries (e.g., jspdf and html2canvas) that will take the HTML content of the worksheet and generate a downloadable PDF file.
+        [x] Frontend: Implement the logic for this button using client-side libraries (e.g., jspdf and html2canvas).

+🎨 Phase 9: Finalize Features & Full UI/UX Overhaul

+Timeline: Week 16
+Status: 🚧 In ProgressGoal: To finalize all history-related features and to implement a comprehensive, modern, and visually stunning redesign across the entire application using a professional component library.

+Tasks:

+    9.1 Complete Worksheet History & PDF Download (Finishing Phase 8):

+        [x] Backend: Implement the logic in the generate-worksheet endpoint to save the file's JSON content to the generated_files table.

+        [x] Backend: Create and implement the GET /api/files endpoint to fetch the list of saved files for a user.

+        [x] Frontend: Build the "My Materials" page/tab, fetch the data from the new endpoint, and display it as a list.

+        [x] Frontend: Implement the "Download as PDF" button and its functionality on the worksheet display page.

+    9.2 Establish a New, Modern Design System:

+        [x] Decision & Setup: Integrate a professional, modern component library like Shadcn/ui to serve as the new design foundation.
+This involves setting up the CLI, and configuring tailwind.config.js and globals.css according to its documentation.

+        [x] Create Core Components: Re-style or replace basic components (Buttons, Inputs, Cards, Modals, Toasts) using the new design system to ensure consistency.

+    9.3 Redesign Core Application Views:

+        [x] Authentication: Overhaul the Login and Registration pages with the new, modern components.

+        [x] Dashboard: Completely redesign the DashboardPage.tsx, applying the new component styles, a more dynamic layout, and improved visual hierarchy.

+        [ ] Chat Interface: Redesign the entire chat experience, including the new ChatSidebar, chat bubbles, and the message input area to feel premium and modern.

+    9.4 Add UI Polish & Microinteractions:

+        [x] Animations: Introduce subtle animations and page transitions using a library like framer-motion to make the app feel more fluid.

+        [x] Microinteractions: Enhance user feedback with polished hover effects, button-press animations,